 UCT has close to 17 000 undergraduate students across six faculties.
 This constitutes 60% of its total enrolments.
 The other 40% is made of postgraduate students.
-Teaching and learning is a very important part of what UCT does and is.

 In the context of Vision 2030, the teaching and learning portfolio identified its massive transformative purpose:

 To unleash students’ potential through education to be resilient agents of change for themselves and in society.

 We do this by offering innovative curriculum at the cutting edge of disciplines and professions, facilitating students’ engagement with their own learning, offering socially engaged curriculum and top-end digitally enabled education at undergraduate, postgraduate and continuous education levels.